jacobagerson/EE23_Final_Project/README.md

 # EE23_Final_Project

 ## how to use
-Run these following lines in your terminal \n python -m venv venv \n venv\Scripts\activate \n pip install -r requirements.txt
+Run these following lines in your terminal

+python -m venv venv

+venv\Scripts\activate

+pip install -r requirements.txt